 Lauren Goldman serves as co-head of Mayer Brown’s worldwide Litigation & Dispute Resolution practice.
-She is a member of the Supreme Court & Appellate group in the Firm’s New York office.
-She has argued appeals in state and federal courts around the country and has briefed numerous cases in the United States Supreme Court and in state and federal appellate courts.
+She is a member of the Supreme Court & Appellate group in the firm’s New York office.
+Lauren has briefed and argued numerous appeals addressing issues of importance to the business community in state and federal courts around the country.

-Lauren’s practice is not limited to the appellate courts: she has extensive experience litigating complex issues at all levels.
-In the past four years, she has served as lead legal strategy counsel in connection with half a dozen high-stakes jury trials, including two cases in which the plaintiffs unsuccessfully sought more than $1 billion in damages.
-Lauren works closely with trial teams to obtain legal rulings that maximize their ability to obtain a defense verdict, as well as handling all aspects of appellate preservation.
+Lauren’s practice is not limited to the appellate courts: she has extensive experience litigating complex legal issues at all levels.
+In the past five years, she has served as lead legal strategy counsel in connection with more than a dozen high-stakes jury trials, including two cases in which the plaintiffs unsuccessfully sought more than $1 billion in damages.
+Lauren works closely with trial teams to obtain legal rulings that maximize their ability to obtain a defense verdict, as well as handling all aspects of appellate preservation before, during, and after trial.
 Lauren has a particular focus on mass actions, and has worked with trial teams to develop legal arguments and strategy in several recent and pending class actions in state and federal courts.